© 2018 Miraculo Inc. All Rights Reserved

 What does all this have to do with God’s Greenery?
 At God’s Greenery, we are on a journey to explore natural wellness, health, and wholeness.
 I want every visitor to this site to experience optimal health in their body, minds, emotions, and spirits.
 They all work together.
 If any part of you is sick, it keeps the rest of you from functioning at your peak.
 We are here to thoughtfully discover the ways CBD can be part of our paths well traveled.

 When I first heard of CBD, I dismissed it immediately.
 No way, Jose, was I going to use something that was lumped into the same plant family as pot.
 Was not going to happen.
 Then I began to hear stories, so many stories, of the benefits my own friends found when using it.
 They slept better.
 They overcame PTSD.
 Their kid’s seizures stopped.
 Their anxiety levels went down.
 My curiosity was peaked.

 I have no idea what goes into the pills I take, the antibiotics I have given my kids over the years.
+Do you?
 I do know some medicines have terrible side effects.
 That the cure may be worse than the illness.
 So today I question.
-And I am learning.
+I am learning.
 Growing.
 Discovering.

 CBD oil is part of that discovery process.
 It doesn’t get you high.
 It is not marijuana.
 God made it.
 Time for me to rethink and realign.
 How about you?

 Send this to a friend